dnanexus/dxCompiler/doc/ExpertOptions.md

 # Publishing global workflows

 A [global workflow](https://documentation.dnanexus.com/developer/workflows/version-and-publish-workflows#about-workflows-and-global-workflows) is an executable that can be versioned and published to other users.
 Publishing global workflows may facilitate collaboration across multiple projects, compared with local, project-based workflows.

-Publishing a dxCompiler WDL workflow as a global workflow is supported from dxCompiler >= `v2.8.0` and dxpy >= `v0.319.0`
+Publishing a dxCompiler WDL workflow as a global workflow is supported from dxCompiler >= `v2.8.0` and dxpy >= `v0.319.0`.
+This is done in two steps.
+First, use `dxCompiler` to compile a workflow from WDL source to a local workflow in a project.
+Second, use `dx-toolkit` to publish the local workflow as a global workflow.
+Once the global workflow is published, you can add authorized users.

 Example: compiling a WDL workflow for later use as a global workflow.
 ```